How to be Involved in NHA

 Legislative Affairs

-OVERVIEW: NHA’s Legislative Affairs committee advocates on belahf of the waterpwoer sectors (hydropower, marine energy, and pumped storage) on important policy issues advancing and protecting their interests to Congress and the Administration.
+OVERVIEW: NHA’s Legislative Affairs committee advocates on behalf of the water power sectors (hydropower, marine energy, and pumped storage) on important policy issues advancing and protecting their interests to Congress and the Administration.
 The committee also tracks, analyzes and responds to critical and emerging issues including tax reform, appropriations funding, and licensing reform for the waterpower industry.

 With real-time information, NHA’s Legislative Affairs Committee